 With iSpionage, you’ll be prompted to sign up for a free account to see any competitor data — no credit card required.
 Once you’ve signed up, enter in the website you’d like to research and you’ll see options to view data for both pay-per-click ads and SEO content for your competitors.

-iSpionage also includes average search volume, average position within search result, and the first- and last-seen dates for their related keyword content.
+When do you do keyword research with iSpionage, you will also see your competitors’ average search volume, average position within search result, and the first- and last-seen dates for their related keyword content.
 With any third-party resource, we recommend gauging the accuracy by searching for your own site and comparing their data against your own for keywords in Google Analytics and Google Search Console.

 How to use SimilarWeb